-Brian & Melinda "The Stitzinger Team" ReMax Lakefront
+Brian and Melinda Stitzinger

 Many buyers don't realize that the new home sales agent represents the New Home Builder, not you.
 A Realtor® costs you nothing to use.
 In fact, new home builders love Realtors® because they know we represent qualified and serious buyers and can navigate them through the build process.

 Use Us Contact Us Let's Talk.
 We Work for You!
 And the New Home Builder Pays Us.